tatianamargulies/Margulies-portfolio/Assignment4.md

 •	Changing title name to a question representing what the data wants to answer.

 These are the sketches that I have created based on the feedback received.
-As you can see, I changed the axis in the second trial and then I changed the title again, I added the labels to show values and I added the source at the bottom of the visualization.
+As you can see, I changed the axis in the second trial and then I changed the title again and I added the labels to show values.

 ![Screenshot](Sketches.jpg)